Entangling Power and Its Deviation: A Quantitative Analysis on Input-State Dependence and Variability in Entanglement Generation: Acknowledgement

 \section{Acknowledgement}

 JB thanks Dr.~Antonio Mandarino and Prof.~Marek {\.Z}ukowski for discussions.
-This work was supported by the Ministry of Science, ICT and Future Planning (MSIP) by the National Research Foundation of Korea (RS-2024-00432214, RS-2025-03532992, and RS-2023-NR119931) and the Institute of Information and Communications Technology Planning and Evaluation grant funded by the Korean government (RS-2019-II190003, ``Research and Development of Core Technologies for Programming, Running, Implementing and Validating of Fault-Tolerant Quantum Computing System'').
+This work was supported by the Ministry of Science, ICT and Future Planning (MSIP) by the National Research Foundation of Korea (RS-2024-00432214, RS-2025-03532992, RS-2023-NR119931, and RS-2025-18362970) and the Institute of Information and Communications Technology Planning and Evaluation grant funded by the Korean government (RS-2019-II190003, ``Research and Development of Core Technologies for Programming, Running, Implementing and Validating of Fault-Tolerant Quantum Computing System''), the Korean ARPA-H Project through the Korea Health Industry Development Institute (KHIDI), funded by the Ministry of Health \& Welfare, Republic of Korea (RS-2025-25456722), and the Ministry of Trade, Industry, and Energy (MOTIE), Korea, under the project ``Industrial Technology Infrastructure Program'' (RS-2024-00466693).
 This work is also supported by the Grant No.~K25L5M2C2 at the Korea Institute of Science and Technology Information (KISTI).